Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Dynamical system analysis of the BIII metric in models

-The phase space portraits in Fig.~\ref{fig1} show the critical points indicating different phases of the BIII Universe in the $f(R,T) = \alpha R + \beta f(T)$ model along with the $\Lambda$CDM cosmological results.
-The phase portrait of our model is similar to the standard isotropic cosmology which predicts the radiation-dominated, matter-dominated and dark energy-dominated phases and they are hetero clinically connected.
-However, there are some subtle differences that have been observed in both the plots too.
+The phase space portraits in Fig.~\ref{fig1} show the critical points indicating different phases of the BIII model Universe in the $f(R,T) = \alpha R + \beta f(T)$ model along with the $\Lambda$CDM cosmological results.
+The phase portrait of our model is similar to the standard isotropic cosmology, which predicts the radiation-dominated phase, matter-dominated phase, and dark energy-dominated phase are hetero clinically connected.
+However, there are some subtle differences that have been observed in both the plots, too.
 The critical points for the BIII Universe are shifted to a less than unity state in contrast to the $\Lambda$CDM plot.
-These shifts occur due to imposition of directional anisotropy in the BIII Universe.
-However, the track of the evolution of the Universe is intact as predicted by the standard cosmology which means that there are radiation-dominated, matter-dominated, and dark energy-dominated phases but in BIII Universe this evolution track is influenced by an anisotropic effect.
+These shifts occur due to the imposition of directional anisotropy in the BIII Universe.
+However, the track of the evolution of the Universe is intact as predicted by the standard cosmology, which means that there are radiation-dominated, matter-dominated, and dark energy-dominated phases, but in BIII Universe, this evolution track is influenced by an anisotropic effect.
 Further, from Table \ref{table1} we have observed that the $\omega_{eff}$ for the matter-dominated phase (i.e.~point $P_{a2}$) is non-zero but a very small negative value which may indicate a minute presence of dark energy influence in that phase.
 From the table, we also observed that the value $X+Y+Z \neq 1$ as the Friedmann equation is modified as equation \eqref{Fried1}.
-This $(1-X-Y-Z)$ value of density can be interpreted as the shear energy stored in the form of spacetime deformation due to the presence of directional anisotropy with some model effect.
+It indicates that for an anisotropic Universe, the total energy content consists of not only matter, radiation and dark energy, but there exist some other contributions too.
+The simplest candidate of it is basically the energy stored in the form of shear due to the presence of space-time deformation, as the Universe considered in anisotropic models has different expansion rates in different directions.
+Such findings are also recorded for the BI metric in $f(Q)$ gravity theory for different models that have been found in Ref.~\cite{Sarmah_2024}.
+More precisely, the term `shear energy' is associated with shear scalar ($\sigma^2$), which can be obtained from that shear tensor i.e.~${\sigma^2 = \frac{1}{2}\sigma^{\mu\nu}\sigma_{\mu\nu}}$ \cite{Sahoo_2016}.
+Further, the mathematical form of the shear tensor can be written as ${\sigma_{\mu\nu} = \frac{1}{2}(u_{\alpha;\beta}+u_{\beta;\alpha})h^{\alpha}_{\mu}h^{\beta}_{\nu} - \frac{1}{3}u^{\alpha}_{;\alpha} h_{\mu\nu}}$.
+Here, $h_{\mu\nu}$ is the projection tensor and $u_{\alpha}$ is the four velocity in the comoving coordinates \cite{akarsu_2019}.
+For the BIII metric, the shear scalar further simplifies to $\sigma^2 = \frac{1}{2} (\sum_{i=1}^{3}H_{i}^2 - \frac{1}{3}\theta^2)$.
+Here, $\theta = (H_1+H_2+H_3)$ is the expansion scalar \cite{Sahoo_2016, Santhi_2018}.
+Thus, the shear scalar is directly connected with the anisotropic expansion rate of the Universe.
+Therefore, in this work, we have also interpreted the ${(1-X-Y-Z)}$ value of density as the shear energy stored in the form of spacetime deformation due to the presence of directional anisotropy with some model effect.